The Tenth Planet

 Me: It feels very progressive, doesn’t it?
 A black astronaut with reams of dialogue.
 He’s great, isn’t he?

 Sue: Both the astronauts are.
-They haven’t got a lot to work with but they’re giving it all they’ve got.
-This feels quite edgy already.
+They haven’t got a lot to work with, but they’re still giving it everything they’ve got.
+This feels quite edgy.

-Sue is fascinated by the international cast, which feels very fresh.
-In fact, for a few minutes at least, she believes we are watching events unfolding on an alien planet.
+Sue is fascinated by the international cast, which feels very fresh and contemporary.
+In fact, for a few minutes, she believes we’re watching events unfolding on an alien planet.

 Sue: Oh, I see.
-It’s our past but its their future.
-This explains why everyone is getting along with each other.
+It’s our past but their future.
+That explains why everyone is getting along with each other.
 It’s very Star Trek.

 Sue: I hope the Open University lecturer is in charge.

 Sue: That’s a bit silly.
 A twin planet?
-Really?
 Who’s flying it?
 And how?

-And then, just as the Doctor predicted, some uninvited visitors arrive at the station.
+And then, just as the Doctor predicted, some uninvited visitors arrive.

 Sue: Are they Cybermen?

-Sue: Do you think?
-Maybe the reason I know they’re Cybermen is because you have a row of action figures on the shelf behind us, and one of them looks a bit like that bloke over there.
-You know, the one with the lamp on his head.
-Not that I’ve studied them or anything.
+Sue: I know they’re Cybermen because you have a row of action figures on the shelf behind us, and one of them looks like that one over there – the one with the lamp on his head.
+Not that I’ve ever studied them or anything.

-The Tenth PlanetJust as I’m beginning to enjoy this momentous climax, we get embroiled in a very tedious argument about a dead solider’s cape.
+And then we become embroiled in a tedious argument about a dead soldier’s cape.

 Sue: The Cybermen wouldn’t do that.